The Tim Conway Show (1970 TV series): Synopsis

-Production notes
+Production

 Kenny Solms and Gail Parent created The Tim Conway Show, which paired Tim Conway and Joe Flynn in a situation comedy for the second time; they previously had starred together in McHale's Navy from 1962 to 1966 and in two theatrical films spun off from the series, McHale's Navy in 1964 and McHale's Navy Joins the Air Force in 1965.
 It was the second attempt at giving Conway a starring role in a situation comedy of his own after the unsuccessful Rango of 1967.

 Burt Nodella produced the show.
 Episode directors included Harry Falk and Alan Rafkin, and writers included Frank Gill, Jr., Rudy De Luca, Barry Levinson, Craig T. Nelson, Gene Perret, William Raynor, and Myles Wilder.
 Jerry Fielding composed and conducted the theme music, and Dan and Lois Dalton wrote the title song.

-Broadcast history and cancellation
+Broadcast history

 The Tim Conway Show aired on CBS at 8:00 p.m.
 Eastern Time on Fridays throughout its run.
 The show replaced The Good Guys.
 It had a five-episode run in January and February 1970, then left the air until late April 1970, when it returned for another eight episodes that ran through mid-June 1970.
 The show drew low ratings and was cancelled after only 13 episodes.
 Reruns of He & She replaced it on the CBS schedule.

 Almost simultaneously with the cancellation of The Tim Conway Show, Tim Conway accepted an offer to host a new comedy-variety show, The Tim Conway Comedy Hour.
 It aired during the fall of 1970, but was equally unsuccessful.